-During FY2014, the Library showed growth in all areas.
-Nearly 800,000 items were borrowed, representing a 4% increase.
-The number of people visiting the libraries increased 15% to over 612,000.
+During FY2015, the Library showed growth in some areas.
+Nearly 771,000 items were borrowed, representing a 4% decrease, following the nationwide downward circulation trend.
+The number of people visiting the libraries continues to increase, with over 630,000 people coming into the Library.
 Requests for information and assistance using computers and technology increased over 32%.
-People continue to come to the library to access the public internet computers and to use the free Wi-Fi as shown in the 30% increase in usage.
-The biggest increase in usage (33%) was in the number of people who attended programs.
-Almost 25,000 people attended programs for citizens of all ages.
-The library collection consists of 236,000 books, DVDs, books on CD and other items.
+People continue to come to the library to access the public internet computers and to use the free Wi-Fi as shown in the 13% increase in usage over FY2014 numbers.
+The number of people attending programs showed only a 6% growth over FY2014 numbers.
+The library collection consists of 272,500 books, DVDs, books on CD and other items.
 Eighty thousand people have library cards.